syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Customizing-AutoComplete.md

 ![Customizing dropdown](images/Customizing-AutoComplete/customizing-dropdown.png)

-### Show clear button
+### Show Clear button

-The autocomplete provided the user to show or hide the clear button using `ShowClearButton` property.
+The AutoComplete allows users to show or hide the Clear button using the `ShowClearButton` property.

 {% tabs %}